 Clinical manifestations and diagnosis of Legionella infection

-Clinical presentation and diagnosis of Pneumocystis infection in HIV-infected patients
+Clinical presentation and diagnosis of Pneumocystis pulmonary infection in HIV-infected patients

 Clinical presentation and diagnosis of ventilator-associated pneumonia